 Accountability is what strengthens the visibility of any task.
 Include the following:

-One tool is useful for tracking all of these: our WorkDesQ work monitoring software, which gives you
+One tool is useful for tracking all of these: work monitoring software, which gives you

 It allows you to track easily without micromanagement and this software also supports accountability.